 Illawarra Medical Centre is a member of the Travel Medicine Alliance (TMA).
-The TMA is made up of independent travel medicine practitioners who are familiar with the risks associated with travelling to various countries and regions and how best to manage those risks.
+The TMA is made up of independent travel medicine practitioners who are familiar with the risks associated with travelling to various countries and regions.

-Most risks can be easily managed through up-to-date health information, correct immunisations, and a travellers medical kit, all of which is available by booking an appointment with Dr Alan Leeb or Dr Kelvin Balakrishnan to discuss your travel plans and concerns.
+Most risks can be easily managed through up-to-date health information, correct immunisations, and a travellers medical kit.
+These are available by booking an appointment with Dr Alan Leeb or Dr Kelvin Balakrishnan to discuss your travel plans and concerns.

 Yellow fever is prevalent in many areas of Africa and Central and South America.